IcodeG00D/Course-Recommendation-Web-App/README.md

 * Backend API with Flask and PostgreSQL for user and enrollment management
 * React.js frontend for course selection, progress tracking, and dynamic recommendation feed
 * Dockerized multi-container architecture for easy deployment and scaling

+Unlike standard recommendations, our system adapts based on each **user's course completion progress**.
+This allows for more relevant and timely suggestions, encouraging continued learning.

+* Why it’s different: Goes beyond course history — it uses how much of a course the user has completed.

+* Why included: To guide users through a smart, personalized learning path.

+* Impact: Increases engagement by recommending courses aligned with current skill level and interest.

+* Responsible Component:

+Backend API: /recommend route

+Logic: generate_recommendations() in Recommend.py

+Progress Tracking: /update_progress endpoint + enrollments table

 ---
 ![Welcome](Repo_Images/A.png)
 ---